-- 16.If the Headmaster, or any person deputising for the Headmaster, considers that a student is guilty of a serious breach of the School rules or has otherwise engaged in conduct that is prejudicial to the School or its students or staff, or where the parent or the student have failed to comply with these conditions of enrolment, the Headmaster or his deputy may exclude the student permanently or temporarily at their absolute discretion. - 17.
-If the School Council or the Headmaster believes that a mutually beneficial relationship of trust and co-operation between a parent and the School has broken down to the extent that it adversely impacts on that relationship, then the School Council or Headmaster may require the parent to remove the student from the School.

-- 18. The Headmaster may, by giving parents reasonable notice, ask that they remove the student from the School at the end of a school year where the student has, in the Headmaster's opinion, failed to meet the requirements of the New South Wales Education Standards Authority (NESA) or has otherwise failed to make satisfactory progress in his or her academic work. - 19.
-The School will only exercise its powers under clause 16 and 17 to exclude a student permanently if it has provided the student and the parents with details of the conduct which may result in a decision to exclude the student and provided them with a reasonable opportunity to respond.
+- If the Headmaster, or any person deputising for the Headmaster, considers that a student is guilty of a serious breach of the School rules or has otherwise engaged in conduct that is prejudicial to the School or its students or staff, or where the parent or the student have failed to comply with these conditions of enrolment, the Headmaster or his deputy may exclude the student permanently or temporarily at their absolute discretion. - 16.
+If the School Council or the Headmaster believes that a mutually beneficial relationship of trust and co-operation between a parent and the School has broken down to the extent that it adversely impacts that relationship, then the School Council or Headmaster may require the parent to remove the student from the School. - 17.
+The Headmaster may, by giving parents reasonable notice, ask that they remove the student from the School at the end of a school year where the student has, in the Headmaster's opinion, failed to meet the requirements of the New South Wales Education Standards Authority (NESA) or has otherwise failed to make satisfactory progress in his or her academic work. - 18.
+The student and the parents with details of the conduct which may result in a decision to exclude the student and provided them with a reasonable opportunity to respond.
 No remission of fess will apply in any case of permanent exclusion of a student.